Clinical trials are critical for the development of new therapies for lung cancer.

 Scientific and Clinical Roundtables

 LUNGevity’s Scientific and Clinical Roundtables bring together key stakeholders from across the lung cancer ecosystem, including domestic and international regulators, industry partners, clinicians, and patients, to discuss challenges and opportunities in designing and executing rational clinical trials and making them more accessible to patients.

-The Roundtable provides a platform to build on discussions and activities launched during a July 2015 FDA meeting, with the objective of prioritizing actionable issues and working toward solutions to improve the lung cancer clinical trial landscape for patients, clinicians, drug developers, and regulators, ultimately speeding new treatments to patients faster.
+The Roundtables provide a platform to prioritize actionable issues and work toward solutions to improve the lung cancer clinical trial landscape for patients, clinicians, drug developers, and regulators, ultimately speeding new treatments to patients faster.